 My ‘best kept secret’ of vegan friendly restaurants in Edinburgh.
 Again, not specifically vegan/veggie, however Wee Buddha‘s menu is heavy on the cruelty-free side.
 The chef makes a concerted effort to make their bowl dishes vegan friendly, using tasty Asian ingredients.
 The best bit?
 The price!
 Great value for money, the Malay veggie curry and udon noodle dishes were more than enough to fill my dustbin sized stomach at way under the £10 mark.
 If you’re feeling flash, also dip into their cocktail menu.
 When we were there, the staff were really keen to try out their new recipes for us.

 Looking for more vegan food in Edinburgh?
-Since writing this post, I’ve added a second Edinburgh vegan food guide to my list.
-Check it out for a more extensive list!
+Since writing this post, I’ve added a second Edinburgh vegan food guide to my list, alongside a post about the ‘Best Vegan Breakfasts in Edinburgh‘.
+Try convincing me that you can resist the vegan unicorn cupcakes!